 Two Approaches to Facebook Ads That Will Get You Heard

-I know lots of artists aren't keen on Facebook ads and prefer to stick with free, organic marketing for their music, but paid advertising is an avenue well worth exploring if you're promoting your music independently.
-Facebook ads specifically are inexpensive and with a thoughtful, well researched approach, they could be a key factor in helping you to reach your goals for your next release.
-Today I want to explore two different approaches that you can take when you’re working on your next campaign.
+I know lots of artists aren't keen on Facebook ads and prefer to stick with free, organic marketing for their music, but paid advertising is an avenue well worth exploring if you're promoting independently.
+Facebook ads specifically are inexpensive and with a thoughtful, well researched approach, they work wonders and could be a key factor in helping you to reach your goals for your next release.
+Today I want to explore two different approaches you could take with ads to get your music heard.